frdel/agent-zero/docs/installation.md

 <img src="res/setup/image-14.png" alt="agent zero download" width="500"/>
 <br><br>

 3. Extract the downloaded archive where you want to have it.
-I will extract them to "agent-zero" folder on my Desktop - "C:\Users\frdel\Desktop\agent-zero" on Windows and "/Users/frdel/Desktop/agent-zero" on MacOS.
+I will extract them to "agent-zero" folder on my Desktop - "C:\Users\frdel\Desktop\agent-zero" on Windows and "/Users/frdel/Desktop/agent-zero" on macOS.

 ## 4. Set up Conda environment
 - Now that we have the project files and Conda, we can create **virtual Python environment** for this project, activate it and install requirements.

-1. Open your **"Anaconda Powershell Prompt"** application on windows or **"Terminal"** application on MacOS.
+1. Open your **"Anaconda Powershell Prompt"** application on windows or **"Terminal"** application on macOS.
 2. In the terminal, navigate to your Agent Zero folder using **"cd"** command.
 Replace the path with your actual Agent Zero folder path.
 ~~~
 cd C:\Users\frdel\Desktop\agent-zero